Children and Families

 Adults have the opportunity to grow together in faith and service through Adult Education programs and fellowship opportunities.
 We strive to give our congregation diverse biblical learning opportunities.
 As students of Christianity, we enjoy thinking deeply and critically about our faith together –and we savor the laughter and fellowship that comes with it!
 Through resources such as the well-stocked Kendall Memorial Library and explorative classes, we delve into intellectually and spiritually challenging topics.
 Our classes and groups attract people from a wide variety of intellectual, academic, and theological backgrounds.
 You are welcome to join the discussion!

 The Wellshire Care Center allows the congregation to enjoy the joy of life and struggle through the sorrows of life together.
 Through phone calls, cards, prayers, and visits, the Care Team serves the needs of the Wellshire community by making a big church smaller.

 The Wellshire Knitters and the Sewing Fellowship use their gifts to make prayer shawls for those in need and sew the quilts presented to children upon their baptism.
 For more information, contact Pat Van Bramer about the Wellshire Knitters or Carol Britt about the Sewing Fellowship.

-Wellshire provides office space for Centus Counseling, a licensed counseling service staffed by Patti Schramm.
+Wellshire provides office space for Centus Counseling, a licensed counseling service staffed by Mollie Byington.
 Centus offers personal and family counseling services to Wellshire and the surrounding community.
-Contact Info.